bbeltran112-sketch/re-Search-Documentation-Repo/client-documentation/integration-modes/cip-mode-overview.md

 # CIP Mode Overview (Enterprise Justice)

+> **⚠️ UNDER CONSTRUCTION**
+> This documentation is currently being updated.
+Content may be incomplete or subject to change.
+> For immediate assistance, contact your Technical Project Manager or the BIS team at [bryce.beltran@tylertech.com](mailto:bryce.beltran@tylertech.com)

 CIP Mode is a legacy integration pattern used by Enterprise Justice (EJ) markets, especially Texas.
 It uses REST/XML to send case and filing updates directly to re:Search.